Sign In Chef

 Italian Seafood Stew could be just the gluten free, dairy free, paleolithic, and primal recipe you've been looking for.
 For $12.1 per serving, this recipe covers 68% of your daily requirements of vitamins and minerals.
 One portion of this dish contains about 69g of protein, 12g of fat, and a total of 611 calories.
 This recipe serves 3.
 Only a few people really liked this main course.
 1 person has tried and liked this recipe.
 If you have tomato, bay leaves, tomato paste, and a few other ingredients on hand, you can make it.
 It is brought to you by Foodista.
 Autumn will be even more special with this recipe.
 It is a pricey recipe for fans of Mediterranean food.
 From preparation to the plate, this recipe takes approximately 45 minutes.
 Overall, this recipe earns a tremendous spoonacular score of 92%.
 Try Italian Seafood Stew, Italian Seafood Stew with Garlic-Herb Croutons, and Seafood Stew for similar recipes.

-Stew on the menu?
-Try pairing with Cabernet Sauvignon, Chablis, and Malbec.
+Cabernet Sauvignon, Chablis, and Malbec are great choices for Stew.
 Full-bodied red wines like malbec and cabernet sauvignon are the perfect accompaniment for beef stew.
 Fish stew probably calls for a white wine, such as chablis.
-The Jupiter Napa Valley Cabernet Sauvignon with a 5 out of 5 star rating seems like a good match.
-It costs about 25 dollars per bottle.
+The Skater Girl Limited Edition Cabernet Sauvignon with a 5 out of 5 star rating seems like a good match.
+It costs about 30 dollars per bottle.

 » Get this wine on Amazon.com